neo4j/graphql/docs/rfcs/rfc-007-subscriptions.md

 }
 ```

+-   Relationship filtering can be cut out of scope if needed

 #### Risks and Limitations on connections

--   (Dis)Connections should be triggered regardless of the way the connection is created. (e.g. ActorUpdate or MovieUpdate as top level operation).
+-   (blocker) FOREACH on nested Connect, disconnect and delete
+-   (unknown) ConnectOrCreate
--   Currently, connection works as a idempotent operation with `MERGE`, the event should only trigger when a new connection is made.
+-   (non-blocker) Currently, connection works as a idempotent operation with `MERGE`, the event should only trigger when a new connection is made.
+-   (non-blocker) (Dis)Connections should be triggered regardless of the way the connection is created. (e.g. ActorUpdate or MovieUpdate as top level operation).
 -   (out of scope) Subscription to changes to the relationship properties are out of scope, only creation/deletion of relationships trigger events.

 #### Cypher Examples